awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.2022.md

 **Note**
  This version is currently not available in the AWS GovCloud \(US\-West\) \[us\-gov\-west\-1\] and China \(Beijing\) \[cn\-north\-1\] regions\.
 There will be a separate announcement once it is made available\.

 If you have any questions or concerns, AWS Support is available on the community forums and through [AWS Premium Support](http://aws.amazon.com/support)\.
-For more information, see [Maintaining an Amazon Aurora DB Cluster](USER_UpgradeDBInstance.Maintenance.md)\.
+For more information, see [Maintaining an Amazon Aurora DB cluster](USER_UpgradeDBInstance.Maintenance.md)\.

 ## Comparison with Aurora MySQL 5\.6<a name="AuroraMySQL.Updates.2022.Compare56"></a>

 The following Amazon Aurora MySQL features are supported in Aurora MySQL 5\.6, but these features are currently not supported in Aurora MySQL 5\.7\.
 + Asynchronous key prefetch \(AKP\)\.
-For more information, see [Working with Asynchronous Key Prefetch in Amazon Aurora](AuroraMySQL.BestPractices.md#Aurora.BestPractices.AKP)\.
+For more information, see [Working with asynchronous key prefetch in Amazon Aurora](AuroraMySQL.BestPractices.md#Aurora.BestPractices.AKP)\.
 + Hash joins\.
-For more information, see [Working with Hash Joins in Aurora MySQL](AuroraMySQL.BestPractices.md#Aurora.BestPractices.HashJoin)\.
+For more information, see [Working with hash joins in Aurora MySQL](AuroraMySQL.BestPractices.md#Aurora.BestPractices.HashJoin)\.
 + Native functions for synchronously invoking AWS Lambda functions\.
-For more information, see [Invoking a Lambda Function with an Aurora MySQL Native Function](AuroraMySQL.Integrating.Lambda.md#AuroraMySQL.Integrating.NativeLambda)\.
+For more information, see [Invoking a Lambda function with an Aurora MySQL native function](AuroraMySQL.Integrating.Lambda.md#AuroraMySQL.Integrating.NativeLambda)\.
 + Scan batching\.
-For more information, see [Aurora MySQL Database Engine Updates 2017\-12\-11](AuroraMySQL.Updates.20171211.md)\.
+For more information, see [Aurora MySQL database engine updates 2017\-12\-11](AuroraMySQL.Updates.20171211.md)\.
 + Migrating data from MySQL using an Amazon S3 bucket\.
-For more information, see [Migrating Data from MySQL by Using an Amazon S3 Bucket](AuroraMySQL.Migrating.ExtMySQL.md#AuroraMySQL.Migrating.ExtMySQL.S3)\.
+For more information, see [Migrating data from MySQL by using an Amazon S3 bucket](AuroraMySQL.Migrating.ExtMySQL.md#AuroraMySQL.Migrating.ExtMySQL.S3)\.

 Currently, Aurora MySQL 2\.01 does not support features added in Aurora MySQL version 1\.16 and later\.
-For information about Aurora MySQL version 1\.16, see [Aurora MySQL Database Engine Updates 2017\-12\-11](AuroraMySQL.Updates.20171211.md)\.
+For information about Aurora MySQL version 1\.16, see [Aurora MySQL database engine updates 2017\-12\-11](AuroraMySQL.Updates.20171211.md)\.

 ## MySQL 5\.7 compatibility<a name="AuroraMySQL.Updates.2022.Compatibility"></a>